 - submitting a counterfeit ballot

-Fraudulently interfering with HOA elections is a category D felony in Nevada carrying a maximum penalty of 4 years in prison and maybe $5,000 in fines.
+Fraudulently interfering with HOA elections is a category D felony carrying a maximum penalty of 4 years in prison and maybe $5,000 in fines.

-Note that HOA election fraud may also comprise charges of the Nevada crime of forgery, which is the fraudulent falsifying of documents.
-Depending on the case, forgery can be a category C felony carrying up to 5 years in prison and maybe a $10,000 fine plus restitution in Nevada criminal cases.
+Note that HOA election fraud may also comprise forgery, which is the fraudulent falsifying of documents.
+Depending on the case, forgery can be a category C felony carrying up to 5 years in prison and maybe a $10,000 fine plus restitution.
 (NRS 205.090)

-Also, note that defendants who use mail or electronic communications to help carry out HOA voting fraud in Nevada may face additional charges of the federal crime of mail fraud and the federal crime of wire fraud.
+Also, note that defendants who use mail or electronic communications to help carry out HOA voting fraud in Nevada may face additional charges for mail fraud and wire fraud.
 They both carry a sentence of up to twenty (20) years in federal prison, a fine, or both.

 HOA crimes of kickbacks and steering contracts